combatsheep/ml-starflow/README.md

 - `ckpts/starflow_3B_t2i_256x256.pth` - For text-to-image generation
 - `ckpts/starflow-v_7B_t2v_caus_480p_v3.pth` - For text-to-video generation

-📅 **Model Release Timeline**: Pretrained checkpoints will be released soon.
+📅 **Model Release Timeline**: Pretrained checkpoints will be released **soon**.
 Please check back or watch this repository for updates.

 The checkpoint files are not included in this repository due to size constraints.